tiquionophist/hhs-scheduler/README.md

 This application is licensed under the [MIT license](https://opensource.org/licenses/MIT).

+This application is written in [Kotlin](https://kotlinlang.org/) and built with the [Compose Multiplatform](https://github.com/JetBrains/compose-jb) UI framework.
+Standard Gradle commands can be used to build it from the source, run tests, etc. For example:
+- `./gradlew run` compiles and runs the application
+- `./gradlew check` runs linting and unit tests
+- `./gradlew createRelease` creates release artifacts (in `build/release-<version>/`)

+---

 The general solution to this kind of scheduling problem is known to be [NP-complete](https://en.wikipedia.org/wiki/NP-completeness)!
 ([For example](https://math.stackexchange.com/q/2285015), as a reduction to k-coloring.)